 Jerry F. Junkin

-In his 28th year on the faculty of The University of Texas at Austin as the Director of Bands, Jerry Junkin is recognized as one of the world’s most highly regarded wind conductors.
+Serving since 1988 on the faculty of The University of Texas at Austin where he holds the Vincent R. and Jane D. DiNino Chair for the Director of Bands, Jerry Junkin is recognized as one of the world’s most highly regarded wind conductors.
 He serves as Music Director and Conductor of the Hong Kong Wind Philharmonia and as Artistic Director and Conductor of the Dallas Wind Symphony.
 In 2005 Jerry was presented the Grainger Medallion by the International Percy Grainger Society in recognition of his championing of Grainger’s works.
 Jerry Junkin is an enthusiastic advocate of public school music education, having conducted All-State bands and festivals in forty-eight states and on five continents.
-Contact: firstname.lastname@example.org
+Jerry Junkin is a Yamaha Corporation Master Educator.

-Emily Williams Burch is founder and artistic director of RISE Chorales, a community choir based in Savannah, GA for youth of all ages with a mission to “revolutionize & inspire singing excellence” through vocal music education, socials, and service projects.
-For nearly ten years, Mrs. Burch served on the podium as Director of Education & Music for the Savannah Children’s Choir.
-Mrs. Burch has also served as Department Chair and taught General Music/Piano at The Garrison School of Visual and Performing Arts.
-Choirs under Mrs. Burch’s direction have performed regionally, nationally, and internationally.
-Mrs. Burch is thrilled to help directors, singers, and communities fulfill their dreams and enhance life experiences through travel.
-Contact: firstname.lastname@example.org
+Dr. Emily Williams Burch is founder and artistic director of RISE Chorales, a community choir based in Savannah, GA for youth of all ages with a mission to “revolutionize & inspire singing excellence” through vocal music education, socials, and service projects.
+For nearly ten years, she served on the podium as Director of Education & Music for the Savannah Children’s Choir.
+Dr. Burch has also served as Department Chair and taught General Music/Piano at The Garrison School of Visual and Performing Arts.
+Choirs under Emily Burch’s direction have performed regionally, nationally, and internationally.
+Dr. Burch is thrilled to help directors, singers, and communities fulfill their dreams and enhance life experiences through travel.

 Craig G. Cannon

 Craig G. Cannon was most recently the Director of Choral Organizations at Duquesne University in Pittsburgh.
 While at Duquesne he directed the Voices of Spirit and the Pappert Women’s Chorale.
-Mr. Cannon has been appointed as the Artistic Director of the Pittsburgh Boy Choir and is also the Musical Director and Founder of Belle Voci of Pittsburgh.
+Mr. Cannon has been appointed as the Artistic Director of the Pittsburgh Boy Choir and is also the Artistic Director and Founder of Belle Voci of Pittsburgh.
 In 2013, Craig retired as the Director of Choral Activities at Fox Chapel Area High School.
 Under Cannon’s direction, the FCAHS choral ensembles were selected to sing at numerous PMEA & ACDA conventions and toured extensively.
 Mr. Cannon is a life member of ACDA and completed a two-year term as President of ACDA’s Eastern Division.
-Contact: email@example.com
+In 2017 Craig Cannon was the recipient of the “Elaine Brown Lifetime Achievement Award,” the highest award for choral music excellence bestowed by ACDA Pennsylvania.

 Dr. Miguel Ángel Felipe

-Tesfa Wondemagegnehu, Director of Choral Ministries at Westminster Presbyterian Church in Minneapolis, previously served as the conductor of The Radio Choir from American Public Media and manager of APM’s Choral Works Initiative, in St. Paul, MN.
+Tesfa Wondemagegnehu serves as the conductor of the Viking Chorus and the Chapel Choir at St. Olaf College.
+Wondemagegnehu most recently was the Director of Choral Ministries at Westminster Presbyterian Church of Minneapolis, where he co-founded the Justice Choir movement with noted composer Abbie Betinis.
 As a high school teacher, he was named Orange County Public School’s Teacher of the Year and received the Macy’s National Magic of Teaching Award.
 He led his choirs in performances at state conventions of ACDA and the FMEA.
 Wondemagegnehu has performed, presented workshops, and conducted honor choirs across the United States, Canada, Germany, Austria, Hungary, and Costa Rica.
-Contact: email@example.com